 If any of you have ever been on a sailing trip with a 38ft rental sailboat, then you know how tiny the bathroom really is.
 For those of you who haven’t had the pleasure yet, then I assure you of the performance of sailing boat’s bathroom, despite its smallness.
 That of course, goes to prove that the layout is king (not the square area) and creativity the most beautiful queen.
 And this is one mighty pair you want on board, especially when it comes to a bathroom!
-So let’s dive into some design lessons about bathrooms; shall we?
+So let’s dive into the top 6 bathroom design mistakes that must be avoided; shall we?

 The Determining Factors For a Good Bathroom Design

 Let’s look into some of the most common design mistakes: